sslab-keio/FiTx/README.md

 This will install the relevant packages, build FiTx, and download Linux kernel with the version used in the experiments within the container.

+By default, docker-compose will set the container name as `FiTx`.
+If you decide to change the container name, be sure to replace container name to the one you specified throughout the examples.

 ### Manual instructions
 If you need to manually build your own enviornment to use FiTx, please conduct the following: